awsdocs/aws-doc-sdk-examples/getting_started_scenarios/kms_scenario/README.md

 ## Implementations

-This example is implemented in the following languages:
+This example will be implemented in the following languages:

 - Java
 - Python